-Bompas & Parr presented the world’s first armpit sniffing date night, where shared olfactory stimulation became an unpredictable platform for the intimate exploration of our most infamous sweat glands.
-In contrast to conventional speed dating nights, our musky lotharios donned a paper bag to mask their faces, leaving potential lovers to sniff out their suitability to romance, maybe more.
+In contrast to conventional speed dating nights, our musky lotharios donned a paper bag to mask their faces, leaving potential lovers to identify their suitability to romance using smell alone.

-We know that pheromones – the airborne compounds secreted in our sweat – play a role in sexual attraction.
+The science behind the approach lies in pheromones – the aromatic attraction compounds secreted in our sweat.
 Our body odour is largely influenced by Major Histocompatibility Complex (MHC) molecules, which are genetically determined and linked to the immune system.
-Experiments have shown that opposites attract; we tend to judge potential sexual partners as more attractive if their MHC composition is different from our own.
+Experiments have shown that opposites attract: we tend to judge potential sexual partners as more attractive if their MHC composition is different from our own.

 There were no rules on cleanliness and coiffure: all smell levels and hairstyles were fair game.
-Every participant smelled each other - using nosing cones - before grading their reactions on cards and the hosts at Bompas & Parr then linked up matching odorous pairs to see if the sparks would fly.
+Every participant smelled each other – using nosing cones – before grading their reactions on cards, leaving hosts at Bompas & Parr to partner up matching pairs to see if the sparks would fly.

-The evening’s cocktail were designed to get guests sweating, and the alcoholic cloud within the bar played homage to the first recorded alcohol-based perfume, formulated at the command of the Queen of Hungary.
-The exact date and who created it is debated.
-Some sources say that a monk-recluse who first gave it to Elisabeth, though most likely it was made by a court alchemist.
-The original recipe distilled rosemary with brandy.
+The evening’s libations were designed to get guests sweating - hosted at Bompas & Parr's Alcoholic Architecture bar, the formula for its alcoholic cloud was updated to play homage to the first recorded alcohol-based perfume, formulated at the command of the Queen of Hungary.
+The exact date and who created it is debated – the original recipe combined distilled rosemary with brandy.